Posted: 10/10/2017 | October 10, 2017

-We’ve all heard the alarming statistic—only 15% of Americans own a passport.
-(Update: That number is about 21% now)
+We’ve all heard the alarming statistic—only 40% of Americans own a passport.

-So why is it that America, a country with 300 million people and the world’s superpower, turns a blind eye to the rest of the planet, and political figures tout their lack of overseas travel as a plus?
+So why is it that the world’s superpower, a country with 300 million people, turns a blind eye to the rest of the planet, and political figures tout their lack of overseas travel as a plus?
 I believe there are a few reasons:

-First, there is size.
+First, there’s size.
 Forget about post-9/11 politics for a moment.
 Most family vacations in America are to other parts of America.
 Why?
-Because the U.S.A. takes up the width (and a lot of the height) of a whole continent, and we have all the world’s environments in our states.
+Because the US takes up the width (and a lot of the height) of a whole continent, and we have all the world’s environments in our states.
 Need beaches?
 Head to Florida.
 The tropics?
 Hawaii.
 Desert?
 Arizona.
-The cold tundra?
+Cold tundra?
 Alaska.
 Temperate forests?
 Washington.
 This attitude about America having all you need is best summed up by a response I got from a friend in Iowa: “Why would you want to go to Thailand?
 It’s far and scary.
 If you want beaches, just go to Florida.”
-Americans simply don’t see the need to go anywhere else when they can do it all in their own country, especially when they are afraid of the world.
+Americans simply don’t see the need to go anywhere else when they can do it all in their own country, especially when they’re afraid of the world.

 Which brings me to my second point—fear.
 Americans are just scared of the world.
 I mean, really scared.
 Maybe even petrified.
 In this post-9/11 world, Americans have been taught that the world is a big, frightening place.
 There are terrorists outside every hotel waiting to kidnap you.
-People don’t like you because you are American.
+People don’t like you because you’re American.
 The world is violent.
 It’s poor.
 It’s dirty.
 It’s savage.
-Canada and Europe are O.K., but, if you go there, they will still be rude to you because you are American.
+Canada and Europe are OK, but if you go there, they’ll still be rude to you because you’re American.
 No one likes us.

 Even before 9/11, the media created an environment of fear.
 If it bleeds, it leads, right?
 Prior to 9/11, the media played up violence at home and abroad.
 Pictures of riots in foreign streets, threats against Americans, and general violence were all played up to portray a volatile and unsafe world.
 After 9/11, it only got worse.
 Politicians now tell us “they hate you,” as former NYC Mayor Rudy Guiliani did during his campaign.
 It’s US vs. THEM!!!